 22 listings

-Shaftesbury Avenue is one of central London’s most famous streets, cutting through Soho and the heart of the West End.
-It was named after Anthony Ashley Cooper, the 7th Earl of Shaftesbury, a well-known social reformer who pushed for better living conditions for the poor during the 19th century.
-The street was built in the 1880s as part of a major redevelopment to ease traffic congestion and improve the flow between key areas like Piccadilly Circus and Holborn.
+Shaftesbury Avenue is one of central London's most famous streets, cutting through Soho and the heart of the West End.
+It was named after Anthony Ashley Cooper, the 7th Earl of Shaftesbury, a social reformer who pushed for better living conditions for the poor in the 19th century.
+The street itself went up in the 1880s, part of a major redevelopment meant to ease traffic and improve the flow between Piccadilly Circus and Holborn.

-Today, Shaftesbury Avenue is best known for being home to London’s theatre district.
-It features iconic venues such as the Lyric Theatre and Apollo Theatre, which have hosted world-class performances for over a century.
-While its main draw is theatre, you’ll also find a handful of long-standing bookshops and music stores that appeal to both locals and visitors alike.
+What it is best known for is being home to London's theatre district.
+The Lyric and the Apollo are here, venues that have hosted world-class performances for more than a century.
+Theatre is the main draw, but you will also find a handful of long-standing bookshops and music stores that keep locals and visitors coming.

-The street is well connected to public transport, with Piccadilly Circus and Tottenham Court Road stations just a short walk away, making it easy to reach from nearly anywhere in London.
-While no major historical figures are known to have lived on the street, its cultural importance continues to attract artists, actors, and creatives from around the world
+Piccadilly Circus and Tottenham Court Road stations are both a short walk off, so it is easy to reach from nearly anywhere in London.
+No major figures are known to have lived on it, but its cultural pull still brings in artists, actors and creatives from around the world.
+Plenty here worth stopping for.